yjh0410/YOLOF-Lite/README.md

 I think it might be easy to deploy the resize method used in YOLOF in my YOLOF-Lite.
 If you want to try, just try.

+For other details, I try to align my configuration with official YOLOF.

 # Requirements
 - We recommend you to use Anaconda to create a conda environment:
 ```Shell